-‘The Bold And The Beautiful Spoilers” For Week Of May 8-12: Liam And Thomas Save Spectra
+‘The Bold And The Beautiful Spoilers’ For Week Of May 8-12: Liam And Thomas Save Spectra

 Steffy comes to the realization that if she never spoke up in the first place, Spectra would have failed, and Sally would have been long gone.
 However, when Liam tells Steffy of Bill’s sabotage, she decides to do the right thing.

-Steffy tells Thomas the whole story and Thomas in turn will come to the rescue and stop Bill’s deal from materializing.
+Steffy tells Thomas the whole story and Thomas, in turn, will come to the rescue and stop Bill’s deal from materializing.
 Thomas will talk to CJ (Mick Cain) and Spectra Fashions won’t have to leave the building anymore.

 To celebrate the fact that they don’t need to move anymore, Shirley leads a conga line in honor of their heroes.